thatdecade/Boba_Fett_Chest_Display/README.md

    toporder=---12345
 - Open the Board Sequence Builder application and create your new sequence.
 - When finished, save, close, and reopen the .ini file.
 Find your sequence on the list.
-- Copy and paste the hex numbers below in the appropriate locations
+- Copy and paste the hex numbers in to the appropriate code locations
 - Update SEQUENCE_SIZE with the number of lines in your animation sequence